Team AckoAug 25, 2022

 People in the age group between 18 and 65 years are eligible for this plan.

 The Family Floater Health Plan is for the entire family.
-Under this type of health plan, your family is covered in a single policy.
+Under this type of health insurance policy, your family is covered in a single policy.
 The sum insured is equally shared by the beneficiaries of the plan.
 The premium is comparatively lower compared to the Individual Health Insurance Policy (considering each family member buys one).

 For example, consider you have purchased a Family Floater Health Insurance.
 It covers your two children, your spouse, and yourself with a sum insured of Rs.
 20 lakhs.
 If you are hospitalised for a covered surgery costing Rs.
 10 lakhs, the policy shall cover the cost as per the terms and conditions.
 The remaining Rs.
 10 lakhs is available for future medical emergencies or planned hospitalisation for you or the covered family members.